1codingguy/brownie-nft/think-out-loud.md

 - In `Build` --> `deployments`, there are four json files, the file names are the address of the deployment?
 - In the example above: AdvancedCollectible deployed at: 0x8F4593C6E46AB1949BA4F771927aEE8eB1306ab5, and there's one json file with the same address.

+# `create_collectible.py` is to create the actual collectible by accessing the defined method in `AdvancedCollectible.sol`
+- the `switch` thing isn't actually a switch keyword but a dictionary

+# `create_metadata.py`
+- create the metadata representing each token

+# download IPFS command line tool
+- run IPFS, start a IPFS node on our machine

+Reason of using Pinata:
+If our IPFS node goes down, there is another node that has it up